 The Company provides a range of international logistics services that enable its customers to outsource to the Company sections of their supply chain process.
 The services provided by the Company are seamlessly managed by its network of trained employees and integrated information systems.
 We enable our customers to share data regarding their international vendors and purchase orders with us, execute the flow of goods and information under their operating instructions, provide visibility to the flow of goods from factory to distribution center or store and when required, update their inventory records.

 Our range of services can be categorized as follows:

-- Air Freight
+- Air Freight services

-- Ocean Freight
+- Ocean Freight services

-- Customs Brokerage and Compliance
+- Customs Brokerage and Compliance services

-- Warehousing and Distribution
+- Warehousing and Distribution services

 - Order Management